JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 19/02/2023
 Caching is causing some issues with integration tests which I didn't catch.
 From now on any change to the code base will be on a pull request (PR), and the CI tests will run.

+## 21/02/2023
+Various small bugs have started to creep through the project.
+Many of these would be solved if I had a stricter emphasis on testing.
+PErhaps it is time to look at unit testing, or do more rigurous integration tests.